slembcke/debugger.lua/README.md

 -

 - Lua 5.1 lacks the API to access varargs.
 The workaround is to do something like <code>local args = {...}</code> and then use <code>unpack(args)</code> when you want to access them.
 In Lua 5.2+ and LuaJIT, you can simply use <code>...</code> in your expressions with the print command.
 - You can't add breakpoints to a running program or remove them.
 Currently the only way to set them is by explicitly calling the <code>dbg()</code> function explicitly in your code.
-(This is sort of by design and sort of because it's difficult.)
+(This is sort of by design and sort of because it's difficult/slow otherwise.)
-- Different interpreters (and versions) print out different stack trace information.
+- Different interpreters (and versions) print out slightly different stack trace information.
 - Tail calls are handled silghtly differently in different interpreters.
 You may find that 1.) stepping into a function that does nothing but a tail call steps you into the tail called function.
 2.)
 The interpreter gives you the wrong name of a tail called function (watch the line numbers).
 3.)
 Stepping out of a tail called function also steps out of the function that performed the tail call.
 Mostly this is never a problem, but it is a little confusing if you don't know what is going on.
 - Coroutine support has not been tested extensively yet, and Lua vs. LuaJIT handle them differently anyway. -_-